Zigelzi/oiva/README.md

 - [ ] Player consumes energy when moving
 - [ ] Player consumes additional energy when carrying scooter
 - [ ] Player can get hint of hideout
+- [ ] Player can get visual reward when delivering scooter

 ### Scenes

 - [x] Player can advance to next level when successfully parking all scooters
+- [ ] Success scene is displyed after a short delay

 ### Camera